joanllobera/joanllobera.github.io/_pages/about.md

 ### Thesis

- * [My PhD thesis(2006-2012)](/files/lloberaPhD2012.pdf) was supervised by [Mel Slater](http://www.melslater.me/)  and explored embodiment, social interaction and the creation of Virtual Reality stories based on interactive characters.
+ *  <a href="./files/lloberaPhD2012.pdf" target="_blank" title="PhD">My PhD thesis(2006-2012) </a>  was supervised by [Mel Slater](http://www.melslater.me/)  and explored embodiment, social interaction and the creation of Virtual Reality stories based on interactive characters.

- * [My MSc thesis (2003)](files/memoire.pdf) was supervised by [Daniel Pressnitzer](https://lsp.dec.ens.fr/en/member/661/daniel-pressnitzer) and explored the neural basis of auditory perception using psychoacoustics and magnetoencephalography.
+*  <a href="./files/memoire.pdf" target="_blank" title="MSc"> My MSc thesis (2003) </a>
+ was supervised by [Daniel Pressnitzer](https://lsp.dec.ens.fr/en/member/661/daniel-pressnitzer) and explored the neural basis of auditory perception using psychoacoustics and magnetoencephalography.

 ### Open Software projects